Family Meals Focus

 Skye, you are so right.
-As you have discovered, just saying “he won’t starve” is no help at all and an approach that testifies to misunderstanding about feeding dynamics. sDOR does not exist in a vacuum.
-Googling the division of responsibility in feeding leads to lots of resources.
-The ones that come up first lead you to the Ellyn Satter Institute website, which opens up a world of free and accessible materials that explain sDOR in enough kind and helpful detail so it can be effective.
+As you have discovered, just saying “he won’t starve” is no help at all and is downright cruel to children and parents.
+Your advisors simply are not doing their homework.
+Googling Satter Division of Responsibility in Feeding leads to the Ellyn Satter Institute website, which opens up a world of free and accessible materials that explain sDOR in enough kind and helpful detail so it can be effective.
 That information negates the trauma around feeding that you have experienced.
-But as they say, when you are up to [here] in alligators, it is hard to think about draining the swamp!
-You need to be able to depend on your advisers to do that for you, and they simply aren’t doing their homework.
+You could, of course, do this yourself but you are entitled to depend on your advisors to help you.

 As health professionals, we have to contain our own anxiety and be careful not to pass it on to already-anxious parents, either subjectively or concretely in the form of unrealistic admonitions about feeding.